-With some Pinterest experience under my belt after having taken the popular course Become a Pinterest VA Today, I started to exclusively offer pin design and Pinterest account management to new clients.
+With some Pinterest experience under my belt after having taken the course Pinterest VA, I started to exclusively offer pin design and Pinterest account management to new clients.

-By specializing, I was able to increase my going rate to around $50-100 per hour.
+By specializing, I was able to increase my going rate to around $50 to $75 per hour.

 In my personal experience, offering Pinterest services was both extremely fun and profitable.
 Not only do you get paid to play on Pinterest, but you also get to see your clients businesses really take off.